Selective inference after convex clustering with $\ell_1$ penalization: Discussion

-For the problem of post-clustering inference, data splitting (or data fission, data thinning) strategies \cite{dharamshi2023generalized,neufeld2023data,zhang2019} consist in separating the dataset into two stochastically independent ones, keeping the same indexing of individuals as the original dataset.
-Then, a clustering can be computed from the first dataset and then applied to the second data set.
-By independence, the distribution of a post-clustering statistic of interest (for instance the difference of average between two classes for a variable, in view of studying \eqref{eq:example:comparison:signal:multiD}) on the second data set remains simple.
+For the problem of post-clustering inference, data thinning/data fission strategies \cite{leiner2023data-fission,dharamshi2024generalized,neufeld2024data,neufeld2023negative} consist in splitting each observation of the dataset into two stochastically independent observations, keeping the same indexing of individuals as the original dataset (there exist extensions splitting into more than one observations).
+Then, a clustering can be computed from the first dataset and then applied to the second dataset.
+By independence, the distribution of a post-clustering statistic of interest (for instance the difference of average between two classes for a variable, in view of studying \eqref{eq:example:comparison:signal:multiD}) on the second dataset remains simple.
 For instance if the original dataset is Gaussian, this distribution remains Gaussian conditionally to the clustering.
-Hence, a benefit of data splitting compared to our approach is a simplicity of implementation.
+Hence, a benefit of these strategies compared to our approach is a simplicity of implementation.
 Furthermore, any clustering procedure can be used.

-On the other hand, with data splitting, conclusions are provided for a clustering computed on a dataset that differs from the original one.
-Hence, the conclusions of data splitting approaches might be more difficult to interpret for practitioners, compared to those of the present work, since these conclusions do not apply to the clustering that they would compute on the original data set.
+On the other hand, with data thinning, conclusions are provided for a clustering computed on a dataset that differs from the original one.
+Hence, the conclusions of data thinning approaches might be more difficult to interpret for practitioners, compared to those of the present work, since these conclusions do not apply to the clustering that they would compute on the original dataset.

-Note also that data splitting and our approach share two similar difficulties.
+Note also that data thinning and our approach share two similar difficulties.
 First, they share hyperparameters that should not be data-driven for the statistical guarantees.
-Indeed, with data splitting we need to fix the splitting mechanism to general the two datasets above.
+Indeed, with data thinning we need to fix the splitting mechanism to generate the two datasets above.
 Similarly, we fix the regularization parameter $\lambda$ in \eqref{eq:conv-clust:multi-dim}.
-Second, considering Gaussian data, the covariance matrix should be known for data splitting and our approach, as already discussed in Section \ref{sec:discussion-known-gamma}.
+Second, considering Gaussian data, the covariance matrix should be known for data thinning and our approach, as already discussed in Section \ref{sec:discussion-known-gamma}.